CREW CARE Accommodation Cleaning Program

 The United States’ original planning called for elimination of R-22 by 2015 by stair-stepping the amount of

 R-22 available in the marketplace.
 The US model established a baseline volume for the year 2000 with reductions in 2004 and 2008 coupled with the elimination of R-22 in some new air conditioning and refrigeration equipment.
 In 2009 a new model was developed reducing year-to-year production and availability annually in order to create a balanced phase-out by 2015.
 Under this model, supply and demand have been relatively well matched.
 Through 2011 there has been sufficient R-22 in the US market for the international marine requirements.
 CLICK HERE to download Refrigerant Industry Update.
+For our solution to management of R-22, CLICK HERE to download the Drew Marine Refrigeration Products and Equipment brochure.

 Fixed Fire Extinguishing Foam Concentrate Regulatory Update